-Class 3 - Sept 22rd - Creativity continues with class exercise- Something New or Recycled Familiar - Imagination the key to an idea.
+Class 3 - Creativity continues.
+Something New or Recycled Familiar - Imagination the key to an idea.
 Begin study of Restaurants and Food Retail Businesses - Define Concepts and Markets.
 Is it scalable or a cash business - Defining the goals - Profitability from day one.